-An authorised undertaking must apply fit and proper criteria on an ongoing basis for all persons who effectively run the operation or hold other key functions.
-In terms of article 8(1) of the Insurance Business Act and more specifically as per Insurance Rulebook's Chapter 2: Fit and Proper Criteria, Notification and Assessment, Atlas Group should ensure that all persons who effectively run the undertakings or have other key functions are at all times 'fit and proper' persons.
+As an authorised undertaking, the Atlas Group must apply fit and proper criteria on an ongoing basis for all persons who effectively run the operation or hold other key functions.
+In terms of article 8(1) of the Insurance Business Act and more specifically as per Insurance Rules Chapter 2: Fit and Proper Criteria, Notification and Assessment, Atlas Group should ensure that all persons who effectively run the undertakings or have other key functions are at all times 'fit and proper' persons.